Q. How much does it cost to attend RSU?

 Q. What is the difference between an Associate of Science, an Associate of Arts, and an Associate of Applied Science at RSU?

 A. Associate in Science: Those students who successfully complete an approved program with major emphasis in math, the sciences, or pre-engineering are awarded an Associate of Science degree.
 Examples include majors such as Biological Science, Computer Science, Mathematics, Physical Science, and more.
-This is a two-year degree designed to transfer.
+This is a two-year degree designed to lead into a Bachelor's degree program.

 Associate in Arts: Those students who successfully complete an approved program with emphasis in a liberal arts humanities, social sciences, art or business subject area are awarded this degree.
 Examples include majors such as Art, Accounting, Business Administration, Education, Liberal Arts, Radio-Television, and Social Sciences.
-This is a two-year degree designed to transfer.
+This is a two-year degree designed to lead into a Bachelor's degree program.

 Associate in Applied Science: Those students who successfully complete an approved occupational or technical education program are awarded this degree.
 Examples include majors such as Applied Technology, Nursing, and more.
 This two-year degree is not designed to transfer.
-Students completing one of these degrees at RSU may also pursue a Bachelor of Technology degree at RSU.
-Students who ultimately want to pursue a bachelor degree at another institution should verify the ability to transfer the A.A.S. with that institution.
+Students completing one of these degrees at RSU may also pursue a Bachelor of Technology in Applied Technology or a Bachelor of Science in Nursing degree at RSU.